 High Product Quality

 One of the major reasons for choosing Agile project management over other methodologies is high product quality.
-High product quality takes into account demands by all stakeholders.
+High product quality takes into account the demands of all stakeholders.
 Regular quality control testing is done throughout the project development process.

 High Customer Satisfaction